-Our review has focused on the parts of the plan relating to the Lowes Creek Maryland Precinct.
+Our review has been limited to the parts of the plan relating to the Lowes Creek Maryland Precinct.
 In amending the Camden Growth Areas Contributions Plan to include the Lowes Creek Maryland Precinct, some incidental changes have been made to the other parts of the plan.
-While we have not reviewed parts of the plan that relate to Leppington and Leppington North, we compared the changes between amendment 1 to amendment 3 to ensure no changes were made except those allowable without preparing a new plan under clause 215 (5) of the Regulation.
+While we have not reviewed parts of the plan that relate to Leppington and Leppington North, we compared the changes between the 2018 plan (amendment 1) and the current plan (amendment 3) to ensure no changes were made except those allowable without preparing a new plan under clause 215 (5) of the Regulation.
 Most changes related to renumbering tables, relabelling sections to clarify which precincts they relate to, formatting or other minor typographical changes.

-However, we also identified some material changes relating to Leppington and Leppington North:
+However, we also identified some more significant changes relating to Leppington and Leppington North:

-- Change to the definition of Low Density Dwelling to remove some types of secondary dwellings in Table 2, and corresponding changes to table 4 - Change to the definition of Medium Density Dwelling to remove some types of secondary dwellings in Table 2 and corresponding changes to table 4 - Change to the definition of a High Density Dwelling to include some types of secondary dwellings in Table 2 and corresponding changes to table 4 - Deletion of a section titled "3.7 Variation to contributions authorised by this plan" - A change to the process for publishing the Land Value Index for Leppington and Leppington North from engaging a valuer on an annual basis to a quarterly basis.
+- Change to the definition of Low Density Dwelling to remove some types of secondary dwellings in Table 2, and corresponding changes to table 4 - Change to the definition of Medium Density Dwelling to remove some types of secondary dwellings in Table 2 and corresponding changes to table 4 - Change to the definition of a High Density Dwelling to include some types of secondary dwellings in Table 2 and corresponding changes to table 4 - Deletion of a section titled "3.7 Variation to contributions authorised by this plan" - A change to the process for publishing the Land Value Index for Leppington and Leppington North from engaging a valuer on 'at least an annual basis' to a quarterly basis.